-The UART Bus interrupt is initialized by setting the UART Bus interrupt request flag (URIF; bit 4 of the INTC1), caused by a Transmit enable (TXIF) or one byte of data receive is completed (RXIF) or transmit Idle (TIDF) is set or receive idle (RIDF) is set.
-When the interrupt is enabled, the stack is not full and the TXIF or RXIF or TIDF or RIDF bit is set, a subroutine call to location 010H will occur.
-The related interrupt request flag (URIF) will be reset and the EMI bit cleared to disable further interrupts.
+The A/D converter interrupt is initialized by setting the A/D converter request flag (ADF; bit 6 of INTC0), caused by an end of A/D conversion.
+When the interrupt is enabled, the stack is not full and the ADF is set, a subroutine call to location 0CH will occur.
+The related interrupt request flag (ADF) will be reset and the EMI bit cleared to disable further interrupts.

-The I2C Bus interrupt is initialized by setting the I2C Bus interrupt request flag (HIF; bit 5 of the INTC1), caused by a slave address match (HAAS="1") or one byte of data transfer is completed.
-When the interrupt is enabled, the stack is not full and the HIF bit is set, a subroutine call to location 014H will occur.
+The I2C Bus interrupt is initialized by setting the I2C Bus interrupt request flag (HIF; bit 4 of INTC1), caused by a slave address match (HAAS="1") or 1 byte of data transfer is completed.
+When the interrupt is enabled, the stack is not full and the HIF bit is set, a subroutine call to location 10H will occur.
 The related interrupt request flag (HIF) will be reset and the EMI bit cleared to disable further interrupts.

-The Multi-Function Interrupt (MFI) is initialized by setting the interrupt request flag (MFF; bit 6 of the INTC1), that is caused by a timer 2 overflow (T2F; bit 4 of the MFIC), caused by a regular real time clock time-out (RTF; bit 6 of the MFIC) or caused by a time base time-out (TBF; bit5 of the MFIC).
-After the interrupt is enabled (EMFI=1), the stack is not full, and the MFF bit is set, a subroutine call to location 018H will occur.
-The related interrupt request flag (MFF) is reset and the EMI bit is cleared to disable further maskable interrupts.
-T2F, TBF and RTF indicate that a related interrupt has occurred, these flags will not be cleared automatically after reading these flags, they should be cleared by user.
+The UART interrupt is initialized by setting the UART interrupt request flag (URF; bit 7 of INTC1), caused by UART transmission/reception completion or address detection.
+When the interrupt is enabled, the stack is not full and the URF bit is set, a subroutine call to location 014H will occur.
+The related interrupt request flag (URF) will be reset and the EMI bit cleared to disable further interrupts.

-During the execution of an interrupt subroutine, other interrupt acknowledgments are held until the "RETI" instruction is executed or the EMI bit and the related interrupt control bit are set to 1 (if the stack is not full).
+During the execution of an interrupt subroutine, other interrupt acknowledgments are held until the "RETI" instruction is executed or the EMI bit and the related interrupt control bit are set to 1 (of course, if the stack is not full).
 To return from the interrupt subroutine, "RET" or "RETI" may be invoked.
 RETI will set the EMI bit to enable an interrupt service, but RET will not.